argosatcore/Deb_Dots/README.md

 <img src="https://user-images.githubusercontent.com/64110504/125571508-fc53d41f-a7e3-41c0-8a00-e6a6f8b04768.png" width="30%" align="left" />
 <h1 align="left">Argos's Debian GNU/Linux Dot Files<sup>1</sup> </h1>
-<p align="left">A collection of my experiences with Linux in the form of dot files.</p>
+<p align="left">A collection of my experiences with Linux in the form of dot files.
+These dotfiles were started with a minimal installation of Debian 10 Buster on 10/10/2020.
+It was in Debian that I found a sanctuary in the midst of this chaotic world.</p>

  \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_